The Salmon Festival in Lærdal

 Location

-Norwegian Wild Salmon Centre in Lærdal
+Wild Salmon Visitor Centre in Lærdal

 Get to know wild salmon through an immersive exhibition.
 Explore their anatomy, senses, diet, and life cycle.
 Follow their journey from the river to the ocean and back again to the fjord and river.
 Along the way, learn about salmon ecology, the challenges they face, and their importance to people - past and present.